Enumeration of singular varieties with tangency conditions: Introduction

-On the projective plane, general curves intersect a fixed line at isolated points and the tangency conditions at those points can be complete classified by the intersection multiplicities, which are nonnegative integers.
-Therefore the tangent conditions of a plane curve with a fixed line can be recorded by two sequences of nonnegative integers $\alpha=(\alpha_1, \alpha_2,\ldots)$ and $\beta=(\beta_1, \beta_2,\ldots)$, which indicate tangency multiplicity $i$ at $\alpha_i$ assigned points and $\beta_i$ unassigned points.
-The numbers of $\delta$-nodal degree $d$ curves which having tangency type $(\alpha, \beta)$ with a fixed line are Caporaso-Harris invariants $N^{d, \delta}(\alpha, \beta)$,
+On surfaces, if two curves do not have common components then their intersection types at smooth points can be completely classified by the intersection multiplicities.
+Therefore the tangent conditions of a plane curve with a fixed line can be recorded by two sequences of nonnegative integers $\alpha=(\alpha_1, \alpha_2,\ldots)$ and $\beta=(\beta_1, \beta_2,\ldots)$, which indicate intersection multiplicity $i$ at $\alpha_i$ assigned points and $\beta_i$ unassigned points.
+The numbers of $\delta$-nodal degree $d$ curves having tangency type $(\alpha, \beta)$ with a fixed line are Caporaso-Harris invariants $N^{d, \delta}(\alpha, \beta)$,

 Caporaso and Harris' recursive formula \cite{CH} completely determines all Caporaso-Harris invariants, but it is hard to see other structures from it.
 Inspired by Fomin and Mikhalkin's methods, Block \cite{Blockrel} showed that $N^{d, \delta}(\alpha, \beta)$ are polynomials in the components of $\alpha$ and $\beta$ multiplied by some natural coefficients if $\sum \beta_i \geq \delta$.
-He called them node polynomials and gave the formula when $\delta\leq 6$.
+They are called relative node polynomials and Block gave the formula when $\delta\leq 6$.

+In higher dimensions, the tangency conditions of a subvariety with a divisor are more complicated.
+We only study the case when the intersection has expected dimension and all singular and tangent points are isolated.
+For example, our discussion does not include a sphere touching a plane only at a point, or the parabolic cylinder $V(z=x^2)$ intersecting the $xy$-plane at a double line in $3$-space, because their intersection or tangent points does not have expected dimension.

-In higher dimensions, the tangency conditions of a subvariety with a divisor are much more complicated.
-If the subvarieties are vanishing locus of sections of vector bundles, then their intersections with a divisor generically have the expected dimension and may have isolated singularities.
-If so, the singularity must be isolated complete intersection singularities (ICIS).
-For this reason, in this article we only impose tangency conditions at isolated points so that generically the subvarieties and divisor still intersect transversally of expected codimension.
-The tangency types are recorded by two finite collections of ICIS: $\alpha$ (at assigned points) and $\beta$ (at unassigned points).
+If the subvariety is the vanishing locus of sections of vector bundles and its intersection with the divisor has isolated singularities, then the singularities must be isolated complete intersection singularities (ICIS).
+For this reason, the tangency conditions imposed in this article are collections of ICIS.
+The tangency conditions are recorded by two finite collections of ICIS: $\alpha$ (at assigned points) and $\beta$ (at unassigned points).
 Caporaso-Harris invariants can be recovered by imposing suitable ICIS.
-Some cases we do not discuss include: a sphere touching a plane only at a point, or the parabolic cylinder $V(z=x^2)$ intersecting the $xy$-plane at a double line in $3$-space.